tushark-bootcamp/a14-fitnesstracker/README.md

   * Install node v12.1

   ## Usage
-  Used demonstrate implementation of an MVC framework using Mongo as the NoSQL database
+  Used demonstrate implementation of an Express project using Mongo as the NoSQL database

   ## License
   This project is licensed under the GPL 3.0 License - see the LICENSE.md file for details